 Check out a detailed report on conversations in our networking session!

 keeping up with

 the pace of change in the industry?

-Alex Bernet from The Localization Institute recorded the interesting conversation between Alon Lavie from Unbabel, Stephan Cocron from Salesforce, and Milena Smalinsky, a student from Vienna, Austria.
-Alon asked Milena whether she was being taught and exposed to all of modern technologies at the university?
-Milena answered that technology was taught only in a broad sense with very little specific instruction or actual practical usage of any of the tools.
-Stephan Cocron also added based on his experience that most people who’ve majored in translation or language specialities lack specific skills which contributes to the problem.
+Stephan Cocron from Salesforce pointed out that based on his experience that most people who’ve majored in translation or language specialities lack specific skills which contributes to the problem.
 Students usually show a lack of industry experience when in the process of seeking work/ getting hired.

-Stephan wants to see more access to mentoring.
-He thinks EDUinLOC is a great start.
-They all agreed that we have a lot of industry veterans and wise, experienced people joining the initiative and ready to share but need to attract more students, newbies, etc. Stephan suggested eventually having people set aside time for “Open Office Hours” where people like him would make themselves available to meet with students and newbies to answer their questions and discuss where they want to go and what they want to do in the industry and how to get there.
+Participants at this table all agreed that we have a lot of industry veterans and wise, experienced people joining the EDUinLOC initiative and ready to share but need to attract more students, newbies, etc. It was suggested that people set aside time for “Open Office Hours” to meet with students and newbies to answer their questions and discuss where they want to go and what they want to do in the industry and how to get there.